 Healing and Heritage

 Join curator Kristen Windmuller-Luna and artist-educator Orlando Caraballo to discuss how artists and makers have turned to cultural objects and practices for healing.
-This is a live event, and questions from the audience are encouraged.

 Restore and Reflect

 Are you feeling overwhelmed?
 Join curator Sonya Rhie Mace and meditation instructor Jennifer Bochik as they look closely at examples of Buddhist art and demonstrate how traditional mindfulness practices can help us manage the challenges we are facing today.
-This is a live event, and questions from the audience are encouraged.

 The Comforts of Home

 What objects around your home bring you comfort?
 Curator Stephen Harrison and educator-scholar Key Jo Lee discuss Emma Amos’s Sandy and Her Husband and decorative art from the museum’s collection, reflecting on the ways works of art and design make the home a place of tranquility.
-This is a live event, and questions from the audience are encouraged.

 Have you found yourself developing hacks and work-arounds to put dinner on the table or celebrate a holiday?
 Join curator Nadiah Rivera Fellah and artist-educator Robin Heinrich to discuss how limitations helped artists Sanford Biggers, Louisa Joiner, and Robert Rauschenberg become resourceful and arrive at new creative solutions.